botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 * location.search
 * addEventListener

 >AngularJS expression below can be injected into the search function when angle brackets and double quotes HTML-encoded.
-The vulnerability is ***identified*** by noticing the search string is enclosed in an **ng-app** directive.
+The vulnerability is ***identified*** by noticing the search string is enclosed in an **ng-app** directive and ```/js/angular 1-7-7.js``` script.
 Review the HTML code to ***identify*** ng-app directive telling AngularJS that this is the root element of the AngularJS application.

 ![domxss-on-constructor.png](images/ng-app-code-review.png)